-Professional social work qualification and current registration as a social worker with Social Work England A D Completion of Assessed and Supported year of Employment (ASYE) A D Completion of those aspects of Early Professional Development (EPD) Programme (as defined in WCC Career Progression Framework) or equivalent A D The ability to interpret and critically analyse varied and complete information or situations with a proposed solution or a plan of action.
-ID The ability to utilise a range of communication skills to engage and work with vulnerable people who may present with complex and challenging needs in order to meet desired outcomes.
-I A Willingness and openness to developing social work practice around a stance of acceptance, curiosity, empathy and connection ΙA
+Professional Social Worker qualification and current registration as a Social Worker with Social Work England A/D Completion of Assessed and Supported year of Employment (ASYE) Α Completion of those aspects of Early Professional Development (EPD) Programme (as defined in WCC Career Progression Framework) or equivalent А The ability to interpret and critically analyse varied and complete information or situations with a proposed solution or a plan of action.
+A/I The ability to utilise a range of communication skills to engage and work with vulnerable people who may present with complex and challenging needs in order to meet desired outcomes.
+A/ I Willingness and openness to developing social work practice around a stance of acceptance, curiosity, empathy and connection A/ I

 The ability to undertake assessment of a range of needs and situations, including those more complex, in developing appropriate plans in partnership with other people.
-I A The ability to represent the local authority in a range of settings.
-I A Understands and keeps abreast of the complex climate in which we operate. ΙA The ability to act autonomously within agreed levels of accountability, seeking guidance from line managers when responding to significant circumstances or situations e.g. policy, budgetary and resource implications.
-I The ability to work under significant pressure to meet deadlines which may be unpredictable, and deal with competing demands.
-I The ability and resilience to manage the intense emotional demands that arise from working with vulnerable individuals and groups in order to remain reflective, open and engaged I The ability work professionally and flexibly with members of your team and the wider organisation.
-I Non-disabled applicants must be able to drive, have a full, valid driving licence and have a vehicle available for work.
+The ability to represent the local authority in a range of settings.
+A Understands and keeps abreast of the complex climate in which we operate.
+The ability to act autonomously within agreed levels of accountability, seeking guidance from line managers when responding to significant circumstances or situations e.g. policy, budgetary and resource implications.
+The ability to work under significant pressure to meet deadlines which may be unpredictable, and deal with competing demands.
+Understands and keeps abreast of the complex climate in which we operate.
+The ability to act autonomously within agreed levels of accountability, seeking guidance from line managers when responding to significant circumstances or situations e.g. policy, budgetary and resource implications.
+The ability to work under significant pressure to meet deadlines which may be A/I The ability to act autonomously within agreed levels of accountability, seeking guidance from line managers when responding to significant circumstances or situations e.g. policy, budgetary and resource implications.
+The ability to work under significant pressure to meet deadlines which may be A/I guidance from line managers when responding to significant circumstances or situations e.g. policy, budgetary and resource implications.
+The ability to work under significant pressure to meet deadlines which may be A/I The ability and resilience to manage the intense emotional demands that arise from working with vulnerable individuals and groups in order to remain reflective, open and engaged The ability work professionally and flexibly with members of your team and the wider organisation.
+Non-disabled applicants must be able to drive, have a full, valid driving licence and have a vehicle available for work.
 Disabled applicants must be able to travel in order to perform the functions of their role (with assistance where necessary).
-I A To be computer literate and operate a range of information technology systems in order to meet service need in relation to the social work role.
-IA Ability to communicate fluently, in writing and verbally, with a wide and varied range of people in a manner that inspires confidence in the social work profession.
-I A Evidence of ongoing commitment to, post qualifying continuous professional development as per HCPC requirements and TCSW Professional Capabilities framework.
+To be computer literate and operate a range of information technology systems in order to meet service need in relation to the social work role.
+Ability to communicate fluently, in writing and verbally, with a wide and varied range of people in a manner that inspires confidence in the social work profession.
+Evidence of ongoing commitment to, post qualifying continuous professional development as per HCPC requirements and TCSW Professional Capabilities framework.
 Specific commitment to meeting the requirements of Warwickshire's Social Work Career Pathway.
-I A To be able to undertake the full range of responsibilities and duties as prescribed within the main tasks for a level 3 Social Worker.
-I A
+To be able to undertake the full range of responsibilities and duties as prescribed within the main tasks for a level 3 Social Worker.